— Novel Instrumentation for Nuclear Fuel Cycle Monitoring

 Abstract: 4H-SiC Schottky diodes with printed gold (Au), silver (Ag), and platinum (Pt) contacts were evaluated for the detection of alpha particles and also compared with cleanroom fabricated devices.
 TEM of the device cross-sections was performed to investigate the printed metal and semiconductor epitaxial layer interface, which revealed the imperfections in the metal-semiconductor contact.
 These printed devices have demonstrated the best energy resolution of 1.89% at 5.486 MeV, compared to 0.29% achieved by the best cleanroom fabricated SiC devices.

-- Andreas Velten (UW), “Ultra-Fast Imaging with Single Photon Detectors”
+- Prof. Andreas Velten (UW), “Ultra-Fast Imaging with Single Photon Detectors”

 Abstract: Single photon detectors have superior sensitivity and signal to noise ratio to analog detectors.
 Photon counting techniques, however, are not frequently used in imaging because of difficulties in handling high light levels and complexity of the required electronics.
 We analyze different strategies for imaging with simple photon counting detectors to improve dynamic range, sensitivity, and spatial resolution.